 For gRPC, go direct to a node near you:

 Hosted Wallet API:

-Please see the section on Introducing Testnet for more information on the testnet including total number of nodes, limitations and upcoming features.
+Please see the section on Introducing Fairground for more information on the Vega testnet including total number of nodes, limitations and upcoming features.

 How do decimal places work in API calls?